 Nicole Mattson, MA, LPC

-Nicole Mattson is a Licensed Associate Counselor with a Master`s Degree in Counseling Psychology from Felician College.
+Nicole Mattson is a Licensed Professional Counselor with a Master`s Degree in Counseling Psychology from Felician College.
 She has over 5 years experience working in the mental health field with a variety of clients in a hospital setting.
 She is a Behavioral Health Clinician in an Acute Partial Hospitalization Program, Intensive Outpatient Program, Co-Occurring Disorders Program, as well as a Crisis Intervention Program.
 She has provided therapy in individual and group settings.
 Nicole utilizes a wide array of therapeutic treatment approaches which are customized to the needs of the individual client.
 She is a trained facilitator in Mindfulness practices for self-care and clinical integration.
 "Symptoms are your body`s way of communicating that healing needs to happen;" allow that healing to happen.
 Nicole endeavors to manifest self-growth with her clients; to increase self-awareness and support in the healing process through laughter and realism.

 Noelle Wheeler, MA, LAC

 Noelle Wheeler graduated from the College of Saint Elizabeth with a masters in Counseling Psychology.
 She has five years experience working with different populations, including children and adults, who suffer from anxiety, depression, schizo-affective disorder, bipolar disorder, substance use and severe and persistent mental illness.
 This experience is from a variety of settings including inpatient settings, crisis response and in home settings.
 Everyone has the strength to pull through their rough patches, sometimes we just need a shoulder to lean on.
 Noelle believes in a person centered approach that empowers each individual to find their inner strength.
 Noelle will help you find this strength while making you feel comfortable, assisting with coping skills, and showing respect for the individuality of everyone.

 Maria Pisani, LPC, LCADC